mrkaleArduinoLib/gbj_twowire/README.md

 <a id="busSend"></a>
 ## busSend()
 #### Description
-The method sends input data to the two-wire bus as one communication transaction.
+The method sends input data to the two-wire bus as one communication transmission.
 - The method is overloaded.
 - In case of two parameters, the first one is considered as a command and second one as the data.
-In this case the method sends 2 ~ 4 bytes to the bus in one transaction.
+In this case the method sends 2 ~ 4 bytes to the bus in one transmission.
 - In case of one parameter, it is considered as the general data and in fact might be a command or the data.
-In this case the method sends 1 ~ 2 bytes to the bus in one transaction.
+In this case the method sends 1 ~ 2 bytes to the bus in one transmission.

 #### Syntax
     uint8_t busSend(uint16_t command, uint16_t data);